kyraseevers/mp1/README.md

 Joda-Time
 ---------

-Forked from Dr. Yu's repository:
+NOTE: Forked from Dr. Yu's repository

 Joda-Time provides a quality replacement for the Java date and time classes.
 The design allows for multiple calendar systems, while still providing a simple API.